w3f/polkadot-wiki/docs/learn/learn-guides-identity.md

 ## Request Judgement

 !!!info "Instructions for requesting and cancelling Identity judgements"
-    The procedure to request and cancel identity judgments is explained in detail in this [support article](how-to/request-cancel-judgement.md)
+    The procedure to request and cancel identity judgments is explained in detail in this [article](how-to/request-cancel-judgement.md)

 To be judged after submitting your identity information, go to the [Extrinsics tab in the Polkadot-JS UI](https://polkadot.js.org/apps/#/extrinsics) and select the